slowernews/awesome-open-source-by-country-or-region/README.md

-# awesome-oss-by-country
+# awesome-open-source-by-country
-Lists of open source projects mainly made by developers of a country:
+Lists of open source projects mainly made by developers of a country or autonomous region:
 (This should be seen like a friendly sports competition.
 Nothing else.)

 ## Europe